gmpfeifer/opencloud-helm/README.md

+# WARNING
+This is my personal copy of the opencloud helm chart repo.
+The original one from opencloud-eu was archived in November 2025.
+There will be no support provided for this!

 > [!CAUTION]
 > ## This repository has been archived
 > Due to the high amount of AI generated contributions and poor maintenance, this repository has been archived.